I Married a Monster from Outer Space

 1958 film by Gene Fowler Jr.

-I Married a Monster from Outer Space is a 1958 American horror science fiction film from Paramount Pictures, produced and directed by Gene Fowler Jr., that stars Tom Tryon and Gloria Talbott.
-Paramount released the film as a double feature with The Blob.
+I Married a Monster from Outer Space is a 1958 American horror science fiction film from Paramount Pictures, produced and directed by Gene Fowler Jr., that stars Tom Tryon, Ty Hardin and Gloria Talbott.
+Paramount released the film on September 10, 1958 as a double feature with The Blob (1958).

-The film's storyline concerns Marge Farrel, a young wife who begins to realize that her husband is not the man he was before they married, and ultimately discovers he is actually an alien humanoid.
+The film's storyline concerns Marge Farrell, a young wife who begins to realize that her husband is not the man he was before they married, and ultimately discovers he is actually an alien humanoid.

 Plot

 After a year of marriage, Marge Farrell is despondent that her husband Bill is cold and not acting toward her the way he did before they were married.
 He does not show any signs of genuine affection towards her or toward his new dog, a surprise anniversary present from Marge.
-The dog barks and snarls at him whenever he approaches; he kills it in their basement, telling Marge the dog was strangled by his collar while pulling on his tethered leash.
+The dog barks and snarls at him whenever he approaches.
+He kills it in their basement, telling Marge the dog was strangled by his collar while pulling on his tethered leash.
 She is also becoming concerned because, wanting a family, she has not become pregnant.
 After undergoing various tests, her doctor assures her that she can have children; he suggests that Bill come in and see him to be tested.

 She soon notices that other husbands in their social circle are acting the same way.
 One night, she follows Bill when he goes out for a long walk.
 He heads to an isolated area in the woods, where she discovers that he is not the man she thought she married but an alien impostor.
 An extraterrestrial life form leaves Bill's body shell and then enters a hidden spaceship.

 Marge is horrified at the prospect and tries to warn others of the alien plot, but too many men in town have already been taken over, including the town's Chief of Police, who does nothing after hearing her story.
 She attempts to call Washington, D.C., but all outgoing phone lines are busy.
 She attempts to leave by car and the local police stop her, saying that the only exit bridge which leads out of town is down.
-When she tell Bill that she knows he is an alien, Bill finally tells her their ultimate plan, explaining that all the females on his dead planet are extinct.
-He and the other males of his species are taking over human men so they can have offspring with Earth's women, provided that their scientists can eventually modify the body so the men can eventually have sexual relations with the women and save their race from extinction.
-However, they did not foresee that taking over the bodies (and their memories) would result in them feeling what the concept of love is, as the women of his species mostly existed for breeding purposes.
-One of the men of the species even dies from a simple drowning accident when he falls off a boat only to be given oxygen when rescued that prove fatal.
+When she tells “Bill” that she knows he is an alien, “Bill” tells her their plan: all the females on his planet are extinct.
+He and the other males of his species are taking over human bodies so they can have offspring with Earth women.
+However, their scientists must modify the bodies for this purpose.
+They did not foresee that the memories of the host bodies would result in them experiencing love for the first time (their species, unaccustomed to forming emotional relationships, used their females only for breeding purposes).